Lisbon Travel Guide, City of Explorers

 - Souvenir Selection in Lisbon

-We descend on Lisbon over the Atlantic Ocean and land at Portela Airport.
-As soon as you set foot in Lisbon, Portugal, at the airport, you feel the historical atmosphere of this city of explorers.
+We land at Portela Airport by descending over Lisbon with our plane over the Atlantic Ocean.
+As soon as we set foot in Lisbon, Portugal at the airport, we feel the historical atmosphere of this city of explorers.
 How about a city tour in Lisbon with a time-lapse video clip?